resistaiart/forge-service/README.md

 - **Image-to-Image (I2I)**: Transform existing images based on new prompts.
 - **Text-to-Video (T2V)**: Create videos from textual descriptions.
 - **Image Upscaling**: Enhance the resolution of images using AI.
-- **Interrogate/Captioning**: Analyze and caption images using advanced AI models.
+- **Interrogate/Captioning**: Analyse and caption images using advanced AI models.
 - **Content Safety Scrubbing**: Ensures content is free from NSFW or disallowed elements.
-- **User Profiles**: Personalize content generation settings per user.
+- **User Profiles**: Personalise content generation settings per user.
 - **Comprehensive Diagnostics**: Provides detailed explanations of the chosen settings and alternative options.
 - **Integration Support**: Easily integrates with external APIs and services.